| Melatonin in medicinal plants In the early 1990s, melatonin became a popular supplement

 Lamiaceae).
 No mention was made of the analytical method used

+to detect melatonin.
 All of the compounds tested contained melatonin.
 Huang-qin

 yielded the highest concentration of melatonin (7.11 m